rodneyshupe/Cookbook/Recipes/Sauces/TzatzikiSauce.rst

 Directions
 ----------

 1. Shred the cucumber on the large holes of a box grater.
-Whisk the yogurt, oil, mint, and garlic together in a medium bowl.
-Stir in the cucumbers and season with salt and pepper to taste.
+Whisk together the yogurt, oil, mint, and garlic in a medium bowl, then stir in the cucumber and season with salt and pepper to taste.
 Cover and refrigerate until chilled, about 1 hour.
-(The sauce can be refrigerated for up to 2 days.)
+The sauce keeps, refrigerated, for up to 2 days.